dkioroglou/omilayers/docs/index.rst

    :alt: Figure 1
    :align: center

 ``omilayers`` is a Python data management library.
-It is suitable for multi-omic data analysis, hence the ``omi`` prefix, that involves the handling of diverse datasets usually referred to as omic layers. ``omilayers`` is based on ``DuckDB`` and provides a high-level interface for frequent and repetitive tasks that involve fast storage, processing and retrieval of data without the need to constantly write SQL queries.
+It is suitable for multi-omic data analysis, hence the ``omi`` prefix, that involves the handling of diverse datasets usually referred to as omic layers. ``omilayers`` wraps the APIs of ``SQLite`` and ``DuckDB`` and provides a high-level interface for frequent and repetitive tasks that involve fast storage, processing and retrieval of data without the need to constantly write SQL queries.

 The rationale behind ``omilayer`` is the following: